rikvanmechelen/Asp.netMVCPatchExample/README.md

 Asp.netMVCPatchExample
 ======================

+#### Update
+Different people have ran with this idea, one of them is: [https://github.com/viklele/DeltaPatcher] I would definitely recommend checking this out as well.

 An example of how to implement a patch method, similar to the Patch from Delta of oData...

 I found it incredibly annoying that oDatas patch was case sensitive, thus i decided to do away with the whole oData part, since it is a huge library that we are abusing....<br></p>